 The most common site of enhancement in Guillain–Barré syndrome is considered to be anterior nerve roots, although enhancement of the posterior nerve roots is also seen 2.

-In the brain the facial nerve is the most commonly affected 1.
+In the brain the facial nerve (CN VII) is the most commonly affected 1.

 Treatment and prognosis